-Enjoy special effects, noises, air, even scents being emitted to give you a totally immersive experience as you fly over the Eiffel Tower, the Pyramids and more.
-As you fly, there is a soundtrack that plays, and the whole experience is totally unique, and you might well want to go again.
-It is suitable for all ages provided you are taller than 102cm and is a nice sedate ride with no sudden drops and plunges.
+Enjoy special effects, noises, air, even scents being emitted to give you a totally immersive experience.
+All experienced as you fly over the Eiffel Tower, the Pyramids and more.
+As you fly, there is a soundtrack that plays, and the whole experience is totally unique.
+You might well want to go again.
+It’s suitable for all ages provided you are taller than 102cm.
+It’s a nice sedate ride with no sudden drops or plunges.

-2) Test Track
+2. Test Track

-4) World Showcase Lagoon
+3. World Showcase Lagoon

 One of the significant features of the park is the World Showcase, and many of these lands are set around the lagoon with the water incorporated into the experience.
-There are eleven countries to visit, Mexico, Norway, China, Germany, Italy, United States, Japan, Morocco, France, United Kingdom and Canada.
-Characters in each land will be dressed in national dress, and you will also find much-loved Disney characters in the country they came from, for example, Anna and Elsa in Norway; Alice in the United Kingdom; Snow White in Germany; Mulan in China; Aurora in France.
-There are plenty of events to coincide with the national festivals, so check out the timetable if there is something, in particular, you would like to see.
+There are eleven countries to visit!
+Head to Mexico, Norway, China, Germany, Italy, the US, Japan, Morocco, France, UK and Canada.
+Characters in each land will be dressed in national dress.
+You’ll also find much-loved Disney characters in the country they came from.
+There’s Anna and Elsa in Norway.
+Alice in the UK.
+Snow White in Germany.
+Mulan in China.
+And Aurora in France.
+There are plenty of events to coincide with the national festivals.
+Check out the exciting timetable to see if there is something, in particular, you might like to see.

-5) Places to Eat
+4. Places to Eat

 Character breakfasts are events that need to be booked in advance but don’t worry; there are plenty of endless dining options on offer where you can just walk in and be seated.
 Monsieur Paul and Tutto Italia Ristorante make lovely grown-up venues for an evening meal, and there are tables at the lakeside.
 Located next to the Gran Fiesta Tour ride you will find the popular San Angel Inn Restaurante, kids love this as the food is cooked at your table.
 Many of the locations are part of the Disney Dining Plan if you are staying onsite.